gdsports/keymouse_t3/README.md

 ENTER -- This is equivalent to pressing the keyboard Enter key.

-The key names are listed in keynames.h.

 For Linux, change GUI-KEY_R to ALT-F2.

+The key and mouse names are listed in keynames.h.

+Examples
+* "CTRL-MOUSE_LEFT" -- Control left mouse click.
+* "+CTRL MOUSE_LEFT -CTRL" -- Same as above but requires more typing.
+* "+CTRL ~1 MOUSE_LEFT ~1 -CTRL" -- Add 10 ms delay around left mouse click.
+  The '+' prefix means press and hold the key down.
+The '-' prefix means release the key.

 WARNING: Strings with embedded spaces are not currently supported.
 For example, the string 'chrome https://www.google.com/' does not work because it has an embedded space between 'chrome' and the URL.
 See the above example for how to handle this.

-## TBD

-* USB mouse output.